mdsimon2/RPi-CamillaDSP/README.md

 #### Files

 The Files tab stores configurations and convolution filters.
 It will show configuration files located in ~/camilladsp/configs/ and convolution filters located in ~/camilladsp/coeffs/.
-You can download/upload configurations and convolution filters to/from your local computer via this tab.
+Configurations and convolution filters can be downloaded / uploaded to/from via this tab.

-To load a configuration in the GUI press the clockwise arrow button next to the desired configuration.
+To load a configuration in the GUI, press the clockwise arrow button next to the desired configuration.
 Once this is done, the configuration name appear in the lower left under "Config", in the screenshot below, a configuration called lxminibsc.yml is loaded in the GUI.

 Just because a configuration is loaded in the GUI does NOT mean it is actually applied to the DSP.
 To apply a configuration to the DSP, click the "Apply to DSP" button.
 This will apply the configuration in the GUI to the DSP but it will NOT save any changes made via the GUI.
 To save changes, click the "Save to File" button.
 To implement both of these operations at the same time, click the "Apply and save" button.
 Alternatively, use the "Apply automatically" and "Save automatically" check boxes to do these operations automatically after a change is made in the GUI.

-To see what settings are currently applied to the DSP, click the "Fetch from DSP" button and it will load the GUI with the current DSP settings.
+To see what settings are currently applied to the DSP, click the "Fetch from DSP" button and to load the GUI with the current DSP settings.
 Note, it only pulls the settings and does NOT change the configuration name in the lower left.

 In order to set a configuration as default (i.e. the configuration that will be loaded when CamillaDSP starts), click the star button next to the desired configuration.
 After this is done, the star button will now be green next to the default configuration.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/files.png" alt="files" width="600"/>

-There is a nice compact view that is great for changing volume or configurations from a smartphone or tablet.
+There is a compact view that is great for changing volume or configurations from a smartphone or tablet.
 It can be accessed by clicking the "Change to compact view" button just to the right of the CamillaDSP logo.

 If filters named "Bass" and "Treble" are created and applied, the sliders in this view can be used as bass / treble tone controls.
 Recommended parameters for bass and treble tone control are lowshelf, f=85 Hz, q=0.9 and highshelf, f=6500 Hz, q=0.7 respectively.